Hefty® EnergyBag® Program

 Plastic retail/grocery bags, newspaper bags, bread bags, ziplock bags, bubble wrap & air pillows, wrapping on cases of water, paper towels, napkins, disposable cups, bathroom tissue, and plastic cereal box liners should not be put in the Hefty® EnergyBag®, because they can be recycled at stores participating in the Wrap Recycling Action Program (WRAP).

 What is Keep Omaha Beautiful’s approach to waste/materials management?

 Keep Omaha Beautiful recommends following the U.S. Environmental Protection Agency’s non-hazardous materials and waste management hierarchy.
 The EPA’s waste management hierarchy places emphasis on reducing, reusing, and recycling (in that order) as key to sustainable materials management.
 If a material cannot be reused or recycled, energy recovery can be considered, followed by treatment and/or disposal in the landfill.

-After careful analysis of the program, Keep Omaha Beautiful shares the perspective of many other local experts and “cautiously” supports and recommends the Hefty® EnergyBag® program.
-The reason for our “cautious” support is because we believe the program has great potential to effectively transition from an energy recovery process to a chemical recycling endeavor (which is a better environmental option).
+Keep Omaha Beautiful shares the perspective of many other local experts and “cautiously” supports the Hefty® EnergyBag® program based on careful analysis and the potential for the program to effectively transition from an energy recovery process to a chemical recycling endeavor (which is a better environmental option).

 Who are the sponsors of the Hefty® EnergyBag® program?

 - The Dow Chemical Company